flynx/argv.js/ADVANCED.md

 This is similar to chaining parsers via `.then(..)` but with additional setup:
 - all parsers except the last will have:
   - `.splitOptions` set to `false`
+  - `"-"` set to `undefined`
   - `"-help"` set to `undefined` enabling `-help` pass-through
   - `"-*"` and `"@*"` set to `undefined` enabling arguments pass-through
-- the last parser will have all the options from the other parsers merged into it for complete docs/`-help`
+- the last parser will have:
+  - all the options from the other parsers merged into it for complete docs/`-help`
+  - `.splitOptions` set to `false`

-XXX the resulting `<parsed>` object will only contain data from the last parser, this may change in the future.
+_XXX the resulting `<parsed>` object will only contain data from the last parser, this may change in the future..._

+_XXX not sure about the `.splitOptions` restriction on the last parser yet, but it definitely should not include the options from preceding parsers..._

 ## Advanced parser API